Tejas-H01/Tejas-H01/README.md

 ## Hi, I'm Tejas 👋
 Backend-focused engineering student with a strong interest in designing and building **scalable, reliable, and production-ready systems**.

-I enjoy working close to the fundamentals — understanding how things work under the hood — and applying that knowledge to write **clean, maintainable, and efficient backend code**.
 </div>

 <p align="center">